AllStarLink/Allmon3/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Version Info**
-If this is a web issue, list the "Build ID" at the bottom of the main index page.
+If this is a web issue, list the "Version" or "Build ID" from the main page (on the left under the menu).
 If this is a backend issue, list the version of the application from the --verson command (e.g. `asl-statmon --version`)

 **Additional context**
 Add any other context about the problem here.